API Reference

 Insolation.insolationFunction

-Calculates top-of-atmosphere (TOA) insolation and cosine of solar zenith angle.
+Calculate top-of-atmosphere (TOA) insolation and the cosine of the solar zenith angle.

 Implements $F = S \cos(\theta)$ where S is the solar flux at the given planet-star distance.
 Insolation is set to 0 at night (when $\cos(\theta) < 0$).